progress/kendo-ui-builder-samples/README.md

 ## grid-foreignkey

 This example shows a grid component.
 One of the columns display data found in a related table.

+ListView_FormWithCRUD

+This example uses a list view and a form to provide CRUD operations.

 ## hierarchical-grid